 Comments/Issues Raised Response

 vernacular.

-ew dwellings should reflect the traditional layout of with space and open views to front and rear - majority The SPD's vision is that any future development should have a regard to the history and appearance of Smallwood Parish.
+ew dwellings should reflect the traditional layout of with space and open views to front and rear - majority

-2.04 I am happy to see some modern design in new buildings in Smallwood - majority had no strong opinion.
+2.04 I am happy to see majority had no strong of some modern design in new buildings in Smallwood - opinion.
 Comment noted.

 ting buildings should be sympathetic in terms of scale and the size of the plot - majority strongly agreed .
 Building design guidelines produced with reference to siting, scale, design and materials.

-2.06 Infill housing, utilising land between houses, should be discouraged - majority agreed.
-This would create a new Local Plan policy, which is not the role of an SPD.
+2.06 Infill housing, utili majority agreed. sing land between houses, should be discouraged - This would create a new Local Plan policy, which is not the role of an SPD.

 2.07 "Which buildings important?" in Smallwood do you find visually / historically

 More than one person p out the following forward: These are Listed Buildings except for the Chapel, Blue Bell, Overton Hall Farm and the Mill.

 Church 26

 School 15

 The Chapel 12

 The Blue Bell (pub) 11

 Smallwood House 9

 Old Farm 6

 Tithe barn 6

 Overton Hall Farm 4

 Pinfold Farm 3